prodo-dev/plz/README.md

 *Say the magic word.*

 `plz` is a job runner targetted at training machine learning models as cheaply as possible.
-It is, however, fairly general, so can be used for practically anything that requires running a job in a repeatable fashion on a dedicated cloud VM.
+At the moment is optimised for pytorch, in the sense that you can run pytorch programs without preparing a pytorch environment.
+With proper configuration and preparation it is fairly general, and can be used for practically anything that requires running a job in a repeatable fashion on a dedicated cloud VM.

-`plz run` performs a number of operations:
+`plz run` performs a number of operations.
+Some of them are the operations you always do when running things in the cloud or an experimenting environment.
+It just automates those for you.
+It also keeps history in a structure fashion and allows to rerun jobs.

-1. It starts a "worker" (typically on AWS EC2, as a spot instance) to run your job.
+1. Starts a "worker" (typically on AWS EC2, but also locally) to run your job.
-2. It packages your code and data and ships them to the worker.
+2. Packages your code, parameters and data and ships them to the worker.
-3. It runs your code.
+3. Runs your code.
-4. It aggregates the results.
+4. Saves the results (like losses) and outcomes (like models) so that you can back to them in the future.
-5. It takes down the worker to make sure you're paying as little as possible.
+5. Takes down the worker.

-We have tried to strike a balance between speed and price, so the `plz` controller keeps instances around for a little while before terminating them.
+6. Reruns previous jobs as to make sure the results are repeatable.
+7. Provides a history including the result and parameters, so that you have experiment data in a structured format.

 ## Future work

 In the future, `plz` is intended to:

-* gather and plot metrics over multiple runs, to understand how training is progressing,
-* search over hyperparameters in parallel to optimise models,
+* add support for visualisations, like tensorboard,
 * manage epochs to capture intermediate metrics and results, and terminate runs early,
 * and whatever else sounds like fun. ([Please, tell us!](https://github.com/prodo-ai/plz/issues))